stalniy/bdd-lazy-var/README.md

 ### No more global leaks

-Because lazy vars are cleared after each test, we didn't have to worry about test pollution any more.
+Because lazy vars are cleared after each test, we didn't have to worry about test pollution anymore.
 This helped ensure isolation between our tests, making them a lot more reliable.

 ### Clear meaning